atellmer/dark/README.md

 #### View, Text, Comment

-These are the basic entities corresponding to tags, text and comments.
+These are the basic entities corresponding to tags, text and comments if you are not using JSX.

 ```typescript
 import { View, Text } from '@dark-engine/core';